 Aside from the procedural requirements of the EIA process, certain activities also require specific permits to be granted, prior to commencing with the activity.

 Some proposed activities may result in protected tree species being damaged or destroyed.
-In such cases, a permit is required to be submitted to the Department of Agriculture, Forestry and Fisheries (DAFF), prior to undertaking such an activity.
-The list of protected trees can be found on the DAFF website, www.daff.gov.za (find the forestry option under “Branches”).
+In such cases, a permit is required to be submitted to the Department of Forestry, Fisheries and the Environment (DFFE) prior to undertaking such an activity.
+The list of protected trees can be found on the DFFE website, www.dffe.gov.za (find the forestry option under “Branches”).

 Should the release of atmospheric emissions be a part of the proposed activity, a permit in terms of the Atmospheric Pollution Prevention Act would be required, in order to obtain authorisation to release certain emissions.